Modified Car Insurance

 The best insurance for modified cars is a policy with custom parts coverage.
 When shopping for auto insurance, look for companies that offer this add-on coverage.
 It covers damage to permanently installed custom parts.

 Before purchasing a policy, review all terms and features included.
-Compare quotes from different modified car insurance companies to find the best coverage for your specific modifications and budget.
+Compare quotes from different modified car insurance companies to find the best coverage for your modifications and budget.

 Best Auto Insurance Companies for Modified Cars